quenktechnologies/wml/spec.md

 ### View

-A view is hierarchy of elements that is used to a single tree of content in a web browser.
+A view is tree-like hierarchy of 1 or more WML elements that can be used to produced DOM content.

 ### Fun

-Fun (short for function) given zero or more arguments, provides one or more trees of elements and can be used to avoid repeating syntax.
+Fun (short for function) given zero or more arguments, provides one or more trees of elements.
+This is used to avoid repetitive blocks of WML code.

-### Element
+### Element (WML)

-An element is either a Widget or an item of Content.
+A WML element refers to valid syntax occurring between angle brackets "<,>" that is either a widget (when the first letter is uppercase) or a DOM node.

 ### Widget

-A widget is a user defined element that the compiler knows how to turn into the appropriate content.
+A widget is a custom user defined element backed by an appropriate JavaScript implementation.
+They are used to create dynamic and flexible DOM content.

+### DOM Node

+A DOM Node has the same meaning as the DOM specification.

 ### Content

-Refers to code browsers can interpret to show content to users.
-These are usually represented by implementers of the DOM's Node interface at runtime.
+Content is the output a widget produces for inclusion into the browser's document.
+It is more or less a DOM node.

+### Context

+A context is a record like data structure from which a view can source values from.
+These values are accessed by prefixing them with an `@` in expressions.

+A context can be described in the target language and imported to a WML module or can be described via a contract statement.

+### Modules

+A WML module is a single file that contains a combination of imports, fun and/or view statements.

+# Writing WML

-# Encoding
+## Encoding

 A WML file must be utf-8 encoded.

-# Modules

-A WML module is a single file that contains a combination of imports, fun definitions or view definitions.

 ## Imports

 Imports allow one or more identifiers to be made available within the context of a WML module.

-Imported identifiers represent target code that is compatible with its usage within a WML module.
+Imported identifiers represent compiled objects from target code and WML objects.

+A WML file cannot be imported into another WML file without first being compiled.

 ### Syntax